bfraser/puppet-grafana/README.md

 The group that will own the installation directory.
 The default is 'root' and there is no login in place to check that the value specified is a valid group on the system.

-#####`elasticsearch_host`

-Controls the host that will be used as the Elasticsearch host in the Grafana configuration.
-The default is 'localhost'.

-#####`elasticsearch_port`

-The port on the Elasticsearch host that will be used to access Elasticsearch.
-The default is '9200'.

-#####`graphite_host`

-Controls the host that will be used as the Graphite host in the Grafana configuration.
-The default is 'localhost'.

-#####`graphite_port`

-The port on the Graphite host that will be used to access Graphite.
-The default is '80'.

-#####`influxdb_host`

-Controls the host that will be used as the InfluxDB host in the Grafana configuration.
-The default is 'localhost'.

-#####`influxdb_port`

-The port on the InfluxDB host that will be used to access InfluxDB.
-The default is '8086'.

-#####`influxdb_user`

-The user that will be used to access the InfluxDB API.
-The default is 'root'.

-#####`influxdb_password`

-The password that will be used to access the InfluxDB API.
-The default is 'root'.

-#####`influxdb_dbname`

-Controls which InfluxDB database will be used to pull data from.
-The default is 'database_name' and should be changed.
+#####`datasources`

+The graphite, elasticsearch, influxdb, and opentsdb connection properties.
+See params.pp for an example.

 ###Templates

 This module currently makes use of one template to manage Grafana's main configuration file, `config.js`.
-The content that is managed are the Graphite and Elasticsearch host addresses and ports.

 ##Limitations